- FitzGerald Law Company - https://www.fitzgeraldlawcompany.com -

 Boston Family Immigration Lawyers

-What is the Family Residency / Green Card process in the U.S.?
+What is a Family Residency / Green Card Process in the U.S.?

 This is the process by which U.S. citizens and permanent residents can request that permanent residency be granted for their immediate family members (spouses, parents, children, brothers and sisters), given they can demonstrate that they can financially support them in the U.S.

-What family members are eligible to obtain Residency in the U.S. and how long are the estimated wait periods for a Green Card?
+What Family Members are Eligible to Obtain U.S. Residency and How Long are the Estimated Wait Periods for a Green Card?

 There are two categories of family immigration petitions: relatives of U.S. citizens and relatives of legal permanent residents: